The Top 10 Most Important Things To Simplify In Your Life

 2. Your Time Commitments

 If your calendar looks packed every day from sunrise to sunset, your time commitments definitely need simplified.
-Is everything in your organizer really essential to your goals—and, when looking at the things that are essential, do they really need to be done right now?
+Is everything in your organizer really essential to your goals?
+When looking at the things that are essential, do they really need to be done right now?

-Start prioritizing the things that bring you happiness and move you closer to achieving your greatest aims, and try to release yourself from commitments that drain you or just don’t do anything for you.
+Start prioritizing the things that bring you happiness and move you closer to achieving your greatest aims.
+Plus, try to release yourself from commitments that drain you or just don’t do anything for you.

 3. Artificial And Harmful Ingredients